 I was born in Winnipeg and educated at Penticton High School, at the University of BC (BA in Mathematics) and at the University of California, Berkeley (PhD in Mathematics).
 As a grad student at Berkeley I discovered and explored what are now known as the “Wadge degrees”.

-My first academic job was in Computer Science at the University of Waterloo, where I met Ed Ashcroft, with whom I invented the dataflow language Lucid.
-Ed (now retired) and I continued collaborating after I moved to the University of Warwick in the UK.
+My first academic job was in Computer Science at the University of Waterloo, where I met the late Ed Ashcroft, with whom I invented the dataflow language Lucid.
+Ed and I continued collaborating after I moved to the University of Warwick in the UK.
 In 1985 Academic Press published our book “Lucid, the Dataflow Programming Language” which sold out two editions (but is now out of print).

 About this time I moved again, to the University of Victoria in Victoria, BC, Canada.
 I continued to collaborate on Lucid with Ed and with a number of our graduate students until about 2000.
 Our dataflow model ran into trouble handling multiple and dynamically generated dimensions.
 This problem has only recently been resolved, by John Plaice and his group at UNSW, Australia.